Go to Jasper and see the famous Japanese ice axe from Mt.Alberta or the only quicksand in Alberta!

 Evening is approaching now, your day is winding down, drive, walk or bike 3km from town east to Old Fort Point, a short yet magnificant hike to start your Jasper panorama photography.
 Take Highway 93A from Connaught Street ,cross Highway 16 and head south turning left to Old Fort Point road that crosses the bridge.
 Park in the lot.
 Walk up the wooden stairs and follow obvious trail to the top of two distinct bald humps.
 Moonlight fun!

 From town the peak seen north, Roche Bonhomme, has a infamous profile- the indian lying down.
 Like many mountain ‘facial’ features, this one is actually very easy to spot and kids will ‘get it’ as the nose, chin, forehead, head plume and upper body very noticable.
 Start the trail across from Maligne Canyon Hostel finding the trail close to the drainage.
 Expect to be in the trees most of the way.
 Some minor scrambling above treeline will take you to the summit.
 Return the same way.
-It should be noted that the grey rock draninage sliver that faces west along the peaks west ridge has been used as a descent and is not recommended however would be a fun adventurous way to ascent the west side.
+Info found locally should give a better idea as to the most recent updates on accessing this interesting large hill.

 Marilyn Monroe’s Cabin #33

 While Marilyn Monroe was filming the 1953 flick River of No Return with co-star Robert Mitchum, she stayed at one point in Cabin #33 at Becker’s Chalets about 7km south of town.
 I lived across the street from #33 for a number of summers in the early 1990s while working in the kitchen here which in itself was a wonderful memory as the owners are fabulous folk.
 Cabin #33 faces the bend in the river and if you watch this great old flick you can spot areas around Jasper Park where it was filmed.